 City of Night is the single most important book about American LGBT culture ever published.
 I cannot think of any other work which so honestly and lucidly depicts the many marginalized and underground communities that existed, and continue to exist, in American cities.
 It was published in 1963, well before the Stonewall Riots, and much of the events are based on Rechy’s own experiences, including the lesser known Cooper Do-nuts Riot in 1959 in which Rechy himself was arrested.
 Nearly every contemporary gay author praised the book, and it was enormously influential to the many upcoming gay writers yet to appear.
 Characters like Miss Destiny and Chi-Chi are permanently etched into my mind as the ancestors of every campy queen character to come after, and I have never stopped thinking about Sylvia and her endless wait or the protagonist’s decision in the final chapter.
 Obviously I can go on praising this book forever, but some more practical info is probably more useful.

 City of Night is the story of an unnamed young man who has taken up hustling in various American cities.
 It’s split into numerous episodes focusing on one or another of the many people the narrator comes in contact with, and each episode is separated by reflections on America’s grand “city of night.”
-Sometimes these people are clients, other hustlers, or just members of underground communities, but all reveal important truths about what it means to live this lifestyle, and why so many people chose to.
-And it’s written in a Beatnik style, with lots of invented, mashed-up words that help to give the interactions an authentic, even folksy, feel.
+Sometimes these people are clients, other hustlers, or just members of underground communities, but all reveal important truths about what it means to live their lifestyles, and why so many people chose to.
+And it’s written in a Beatnik style, with lots of invented, mashed-up words that help to give the interactions an authentic, folksy feel.

 There aren’t a lot of books that I would consider to be essential, but this is one of them.
 With City of Night, Rechy helped to usher in a new era of American gay literature, one in which writers proudly presented their worlds, warts and all, and made no apologies for them.
 But of course nothing is perfect.
 Some of City of Night’s episodes are much stronger than others.
 For example, Chuck and Skipper’s chapters have proven to be very forgettable, while the entirety of Part Four is now a permanent fixture in my mind.
 And if I recall correctly, there’s a notable lack of lesbians throughout the book.
 They’re present of course, but don’t get quite as much screen time.
 But I don’t think these issues do much to tarnish the book’s value.
 It still remains a towering literary landmark in the history of gay culture and I encourage everyone to at least give it a try.